Every other Wednesday at 1:00 PM

 March 29, 2019 at 9:00 am, GEAR 243

-This conference brings together distinguished faculty experts from around the world to discuss the critical role played by Middle Eastern Jews in the region's music, from Iran to Morocco.
+This conference brought together distinguished faculty experts from around the world to discuss the critical role played by Middle Eastern Jews in the region's music, from Iran to Morocco.

 March 28, 2019 at 7:00 PM, Stella Boyle Smith Concert Hall